chrisnoonan98675/site/_posts/2014-09-30-preparing-your-application-for-xl-deploy.markdown

 ### Learn more about extending XL Deploy

-To learn more about the ways you can extend XL Deploy functionality through plugins, refer to the [plugin API documentation](http://docs.xebialabs.com/).
+To learn more about the ways you can extend XL Deploy functionality through plugins, refer to the [plugin api documentation](http://docs.xebialabs.com/).

 Also, you can [browse plugins that other XL Deploy users have created](https://github.com/xebialabs/community-plugins) and connect with other users at [the forums](https://support.xebialabs.com/forums).